23-MDDN342/project-1-parameterised-space-jwm197/README.md

-I have decreased the stroke on the ground as it was drawing too much attention.
-I have also added a pulsing effect to the clouds to add to the gamelike effect.
-I still feel like there is something missing in the sky as there is too much white space but I can't put my finger on it.
+I have scaled the clouds and I think it looks a lot better as there is less negative space in the sky.I also adjusted the voronoi pattern and the bottom becuase there were a few tiny sedgments that looked weird.